 There are a variety of medications that are used during the alcohol detox process, such as benzodiazepines and barbiturates.
 Benzodiazepines, often referred to “benzos,” are drugs typically used to treat epileptic seizures, anxiety, panic attacks, and withdrawal symptoms from central nervous system depressants.
 When used as treatment during alcohol detox, they are used to keep minor symptoms from progressing into major ones, as well as helping with psychomotor agitation.
 Some common benzodiazepines used are diazepam (Valium), lorazepam (Ativan), and chlordiazepoxide (Librium), but other long-acting options are also used.
 Typically, this medication is given orally but can also initially be given via IV.
 Benzos cause a level of sedation that is helpful during detox, and the dosing depends on the patient.
 For example, diazepam is usually given in 5 to 10 mg doses every 5 to 10 minutes until the required level of sedation is reached.

-Barbiturates are central nervous depressant drugs such as amobarbital (Amytal), butabarbital (Butisol), and secobarbital (Seconal).
+Barbiturates are central nervous depressant drugs such as Amobarbital (Amytal), Butabarbital (Butisol), and Secobarbital (Seconal).
 They are used for treating headaches, seizures, insomnia, and are sometimes used to help with alcohol withdrawal symptoms.
 When used during alcohol detox, barbiturates can treat seizures caused by alcohol withdrawal and are appropriate for severe withdrawal.
 Disulfiram is a drug that is used to treat alcoholism by causing an adverse reaction when someone drinks alcohol, so it is usually used after detox and as part of a patient’s treatment plan.
+Vivitrol is a one time a month intravenous drug that decreases cravings and compulsions to drink alcohol.
+Clonodine is typically prescribed during detox to manage blood pressure.
 Medications for alcohol detox will be selected and administered by a medical professional during detox to make the process as safe and comfortable as possible.
 Drugs should never be taken other than how they are prescribed, as some of them may lead to addiction.

 If you have been drinking heavily for an extended period of time, you will likely need to go through the detox process.
 While it may seem daunting, this is the first step in starting a life where you are not dependent on alcohol.
-Because of the potentially life-threatening withdrawal symptoms, it is not recommended to try and detox on your own.
+Because of the potentially life-threatening withdrawal symptoms, it is not recommended to abruptly quit drinking.
 Going “cold-turkey” may also be dangerous.
-Once you have made the decision to detox, contact a treatment provider who can help you find the right program for your needs so you can undergo a safe detox.
-The staff at an inpatient rehabilitation facility can help ease the painful symptoms that come with detox which leads to a higher success rate.
+Once you have made the decision to detox, contact a treatment provider to discuss your options.
+The staff at an inpatient rehabilitation facility can help ease the painful symptoms that come with detox, which can lead to a higher success rate.